 2. BRAND PROTECTION

-Small businesses have a lot to worry about, but brand protection should not be one of them.
-Imagine this – you start a sandwich restaurant on the main drag of Allingtown} called “Tommy Tequila’s Good Eats” and you spend decades establishing your reputation.
-You neglect, however, to federally register your business’s name.
-Then, you happen to go to Vegas for the weekend, and you find a year-old diner with the same exact name as your business.
-Without federal trademark protection, you are limited when it comes to enforcement and protection, meaning there’s little you could do to stop the Vegas pub from using your name.
-Another difficult scenario is how to deal with a cease-and-desist notice when your brand name is the same as one that was federally registered by another person prior to you using yours.
+Most small businesses need to protect their brands.
+Imagine this – you start a hot dog shop on the main drag of Allingtown} called “Tommy Tequila’s Good Eats” and you spend years establishing your reputation.
+But you never get around to registering a federal trademark for “Tommy Tequila’s Good Eats”.
+You happen to go to Vegas for the weekend, and you find a brand new diner with the same exact name as your business.
+Without federal trademark protection, you are limited when it comes to enforcement and protection, meaning there’s little you could do to stop the Vegas diner from using your name.
+Another frustrating scenario is what to do if you start a business using a name that was already trademarked by another organization.

 3. INFRINGEMENT STRATEGY.

-Trademark Attorney Brian Russ is Ready to Serve Allingtown} Companies
+Trademark Attorney Brian Russ is Available to Serve Allingtown} Businesses

-The answer is straightforward – contactconnect with} Brian Russ Law, Inc. today.
-We’re fielding inquiries from potential new clients every day.
-Having an attorney on your team to protect your intellectual property can help you avoid costly mistakes and give you invaluable peace of mind.
+The answer is simple – callconnect with} Brian Russ Law, Inc. today.
+We’re fielding calls from potential new clients every day.
+Having an attorney on your team to protect your name can help you avoid costly mistakes and give you invaluable peace of mind.